apache/infrastructure-puppet-kitchen/README.md

 [puppet labs documentation](http://docs.puppetlabs.com/puppet/4.3/reference/quick_start_module_install_nix.html).

-Custom modules are stored in [infrastructure-puppet/modules/](https://github.com/apache/infrastructure-puppet/tree/deployment/modules).
+Custom modules are stored in [infrastructure-puppet/environments/windows/modules/](https://github.com/apache/infrastructure-puppet/tree/deployment/environments/windows/modules).
 Again, documentation on how to write a module can be found in the [puppet labs documentation](http://docs.puppetlabs.com/puppet/4.3/reference/quick_writing_nix.html).

+Node data are still stored in ../data/nodes/machine.a.o.yaml format.

+### Usage

+Same spin up as the other kitchen:

+    $ kitchen create wintest-windows

+However this will open a VirutalBox window where you can login and interact with Windows (instead of ssh) Default username and password is in .kitchen.yml

 ### Cleanup